 The Headteacher must inform you, in writing, of the period of the exclusion and the reason for the decision.
 If you are unhappy about the exclusion you have the right to state your case to the Governing Body Discipline Committee.
 If you wish to make representations to the Governing Body Discipline Committee you should write to the Chair of Governors c/o the school.
 A Local Authority Officer will visit you if your child has been permanently excluded.
 The purpose of the visit will be to explain the various options that are open to you, for instance making representations to the Governing Body Discipline Committee if you feel that the exclusion should not have taken place, or helping you to decide about alternative education for your child if the exclusion is confirmed.
 In certain circumstances you will also have the right to ask for a review of the decision by an Independent Review Panel.
 Schools are required to send work home if your child is excluded and must make arrangements for full-time education for fixed term exclusions over 5 days.
 Parents are legally responsible for the supervision of their children for the first five days of any exclusion.
-They may be subject to a £50 penalty notice if their child is found to be in a public place without good cause, for example on the way to or from the doctor's during a period of exclusion.
-For further information please contact your child's Headteacher or Student Support Services on (191) 643 7694.
+They may be subject to a £60 penalty notice if their child is found to be in a public place without good cause, for example on the way to or from the doctor's during a period of exclusion.
+For further information please contact your child's Headteacher.

-Exceptions to the duty to offer a school place
+Exceptions to the duty to Offer a School Place

-If there are more places available than applicants, the Admission Authority must accept all the applications except in the circumstances below:
+If there are more places available than applicants, the Admission Authority must accept all the applications except in the circumstances below: -

-Children who have been permanently excluded twice
+Children who have been Permanently Excluded Twice